Njong392/Abbreve/public/server/README.md

 * Integrate current db structure into app's search engine.

   > NOTE: I've decided not to touch the app's search engine now cos we need to discuss first

+* Add instructions for contributing in main README.md